Skip to main content

 A guide to configuring Tanda's new long service leave feature.

-This help guide will detail how to access, configure, and manage Tanda's new long service leave feature and answer common FAQs.
+This help guide will detail how to access, configure, and manage Tanda's new long service leave feature.

 Defining Key Terms

-Before we explain how to configure the long service leave feature, we must first define some key terms.
+Before we explain how to configure our new long service leave feature, we must first define some key terms.

 Long Service Leave

-A leave type available to employees who have completed a set period of continuous service with your company (in Queensland, 10 years).
+A leave type available to employees who have completed a set period of continuous service with your company (either 7 or 10 years, depending on which Australian state/territory you live in).
 Whereas all full-time employees are entitled to annual and sick leave, only employees who have completed a set period of continuous service are entitled to long service leave.

 Contingent Period

 The contingent period is the time after which an employer may be required to pay out long service leave under certain circumstances, such as a termination payment.
-In Queensland, employees may be entitled to a proportionate payment of long service leave upon termination after 7 years of continuous service.
-Please consult your local legislation for the specific circumstances under which a contiguous long service leave payment is required.
+For example, in Queensland, employees may be entitled to a proportionate payment of long service leave upon termination after 7 years of continuous service.
+This figure varies from state to state, so please consult your local legislation for the specific circumstances under which a contiguous long service leave payment is required.

 Entitlement Period

-The period after which an employee is eligible to take their long service leave.
-In Queensland, this is after 10 years.
+The period after which an employee is eligible to take long service leave.
+In Victoria and the ACT, this is after 7 years, while in all other Australian states, it is after 10 years.
 After this period, employees are also automatically entitled to a long service leave payment upon termination.

 Continuous Service